muldjord/skyscraper/docs/CONFIGINI.md

 If exporting for the `attractmode` frontend, please also take note of the required `emulator=""` option that goes along with using the `attractmode` frontend.

-If exporting for the `pegasus` frontend, please also take note of the optional `launch=""` option that that allows you to set the launch parameter used by Pegasus.
+If exporting for the `pegasus` frontend, please also take note of the optional `launch=""` option that allows you to set the launch parameter used by Pegasus.

 Check all supported frontends with '--help'